aiidateam/aiida-core/docs/source/installation.rst

   cd <where_you_want_the_aiida_sourcecode>

 (<VERSION> being the intermediate version you are updating to, in our example 0.6).
-The two first steps above can be removed if do not want to install this AiiDA version into a virtual environment (reminder: this is *not* recommended).

 Then get the code with the appropriate version and install its dependencies: if you are updating to a version prior or equal to 0.7, do::